petedanielsmith/social-media-effect-on-mental-health/README.md

 This project deals with sensitive behavioural and mental health-related data.
 Key ethical considerations include:

-- `Data privacy`: All data used are sourced from publicly available datasets and contain no personally identifiable information, however I dropped the user name column as a precaution.
+- `Data privacy`: All data used are sourced from publicly available datasets and contain no personally identifiable information, however I dropped the individuals name column as a precaution.

-- `Responsible interpretation`: While associations between social media use and mental health are explored, correlation does not imply causation — we avoid claims of direct causal effect unless supported by experimental evidence.
+- `Responsible interpretation`: While associations between social media use and mental health are explored, correlation does not imply causation.
+I avoid claims of direct causal effect unless supported by experimental evidence.
-  PMC

-- `Bias awareness`: Demographic and self-reported data may contain bias (e.g., underreporting of symptoms), and analyses take this into account when interpreting results.
+- `Bias awareness`: Demographic and self-reported data, such as stress/anxiety/mood levels, may contain bias (e.g. underreporting of symptoms), and analyses take this into account when interpreting results.

-- `Mental health sensitivity`: Mental health outcomes can be distressing; visualisations and outputs should be presented with sensitivity, and results should never be used to stigmatise individuals.
+- `Mental health sensitivity`: Mental health outcomes can be distressing.
+Visualisations and outputs should be presented with sensitivity, and results should never be used to stigmatise individuals.

 ## Dashboard Design